CenFs/wsd17-ReactPlay/README.md

 Front-end will have the views and static files required for the user interfaces.

 * Back-end
-    * Database: sqlite3 for local testing (ease of use), postgre for Heroku (as per Heroku recommendation)
+    * DONE.
+Database: sqlite3 for local testing (ease of use), postgre for Heroku (as per Heroku recommendation)
-    * Django Models: User, UserGames, Game, GameScore, GameSave (self explanatory)
+    * DONE.
+Django Models: User, UserGame, Game, GameGenre, Transaction
-    * Django Views: There will be RESTful API endpoints at least for all listed models, perhaps more.
+    * DONE.
+Django Views: There will be RESTful API endpoints at least for all listed models, perhaps more.
     * Django Tests: Tests for REST endpoints will be written here.

 * Front-end
     * Views
-        * Index (frontpage, maybe popular games highlighted)
+        * DONE.
+Index (frontpage, maybe popular games highlighted)
-        * Game list (with filter/search options)
+        * DONE.
+Game list (with filter/search options)
-        * Game detail (details of a single game)
+        * DONE.
+Game detail (details of a single game)
             * Players can buy, play and check highscores.
             * Developer can modify and see sales statistics.
-        * User detail (Details of the currently logged in user)
+        * DONE.
+User detail (Details of the currently logged in user)
             * Basic user info.
             * Players have a list of bought games.
             * Developers have a list of their published games.